EshalImran27/SeMethods2/README.md

-# MeGroup2
+# SeMethods2

-This is our beginning of coursework for Group2 where we are just working on initial set up and printing hello world.
+This is world report generated for World Pop Organisation.
+It generates a report of All the population in the whole world distributed by Country, Continent, city, district etc.

 ## Requirements